teh9/teh9/README.md

 ### Hi 👋, I'm Tengiz Gusev

 Junior PHP backend developer from Latvia.
 I started actively programming in 2018, before that I was just close with the IT field but didnt program.
-Today I am a strong junior developer.
 I am familiar and experienced in all stages of development, I can do manual testing of my products, configure web servers and deploy my applications at an amateur level.

 At this moment, I'am developing my own gambling project like https://ggdrop.com, https://easy-drop.co, https://mycsgoo.org - development is carried out both for the system itself and for the admin panel, for convenient and comfortable management of all the details of the project, today (06/11/22) the project is 50-55% ready, development began in early summer.